Support the Sleeping Bear Heritage Trail through your donations to BUILD and OPERATE the trail. Click HERE!

-We are excited to announce that the first 4.25-mile section of the trail from Glen Arbor to the Dune Climb has been completed.
-The ribbon-cutting ceremony took place on June 20, 2012, and marked the official opening of the trail.
+The first 4.25-mile section of the trail from Glen Arbor to the Dune Climb opened on June 20, 2012.
 So, the next time you are planning your trip to Sleeping Bear Dunes National Lakeshore, bring your bike, walking shoes, roller blades, or wheelchair and join us in enjoying this marvelous new addition to our National Lakeshore.

 The Friends of Sleeping Bear Dunes has been involved in this project since it’s beginning.
 We strongly support this trail through donations, grants, and volunteer time.
 We have agreed to maintain and operate the trail through our volunteer network of Trail Ambassadors.
 Want to become an Ambassador?
 Contact Kerry Kelly, Trail Ambassador Manager.

 Construction of the first 4.25-mile trail segment between the Dune Climb and Glen Arbor was completed in June, 2012.
 Visitors and community members have been using the trail daily since then.
 Surveys of trail users have shown that the tail is being used primarily by groups of family members and friends.
 The most frequent comments we receive are that they love the tail – and when will it be made longer!
 That’s all a matter of funding.
 Over $200,000 was raised by the SBHT Campaign Cabinet and TART Trails between August and the end of 2012 to pay for design and engineering for the trail south of Pierce Stocking Drive to Empire!
-We expect that construction on this section of the trail will begin in the Fall of 2013.
-We still need your help to raise matching funds for the grant to build the trail north of Glen Arbor, so don’t let up now!
+We expect that construction on this section of the trail will be completed in the Spring of 2014.
+We still need your help to raise $775,000 matching funds for the grant to build the trail north of Glen Arbor to County Road 669, so don’t let up now!
 As of November, 2013 we have raised $380,000 toward that goal.
-The Sleeping Bear Heritage Trail will have over 13 miles of trail completed in 3 years if we meet these goals.
+The Sleeping Bear Heritage Trail will have about 18 miles of trail completed in 3 years if we meet these goals.

-Trail signs have arrived for the first 4-mile segment of the trail.
+Trail signs have been installed on the first 4-mile segment of the trail.
 The signs and the development of the SBHT Trail Ambassador program were funded by a grant from the National Parks Foundation Active Trails program.
 This program is funded by a grant from the Coca Cola Foundation.
 Signs for the next segment from the Dune Climb to the trailhead at the corner of Voice and Bar Lake Road are being designed now and will be installed when that section is opened in Spring, 2014.

-Who is riding the trail?
+Who is using the trail?
 Trail Use Survey

-During August, 2012 we conducted trail use counts and surveys of trail users.
+During August, 2013 we conducted trail use counts and surveys of trail users.
 About 66% of bike riders wore helmets.
 We strongly encourage the proper use of helmets, and hope to see that percentage grow in coming years.
-The results show that 85% of the users are groups of family and friends.
-Since June 20, when the trail officially opened about 36,000 people have used the trail.
-92% of trail users rode bikes.
-Use surveys were done at Glen Haven, but we did do a count at the Dune Climb and noticed a lot more people walking on the trail there.
+The results show that about 90% of the users are groups of family and friends.
+Since June 20, 2012 when the trail officially opened about 100,000 people have used the trail.
+85% of trail users rode bikes.
+Use surveys were done at Glen Haven and at the Dune Climb.
+We noticed more people walking on the trail there at the Dune Climb.
 The same is true near the DH Day Campground.
-We will conduct Trail Use Surveys each year to monitor changes in use, and as we get additional segments completed, Use Surveys will be done on these segments as well.
-Read the Analysis-SBHT Use Survey 20120829.
+We will conduct Trail Use Surveys each year to monitor changes in use, and as we get additional segments completed.
+Read the results of the 2013 Use Survey.
+Analysis-SBHT Use Survey 20130902.